bcomnes/top-bun/README.md

 - `js` and `css` is bundled with [`esbuild`](https://github.com/evanw/esbuild).
 - `md` is processed with [markdown-it](https://github.com/markdown-it/markdown-it).
 - static files are processed with [cpx2](https://github.com/bcomnes/cpx2).
-- web workers are supported via special naming conventions and automatic path resolution.
+- `ts` support via native typestripping in Node.js and esbuild.
+- `jsx/tsx` support via esbuild.

 These tools are treated as implementation details, but they may be exposed more in the future.
 The idea is that they can be swapped out for better tools in the future if they don't make it.